-Timelines for the Acceleration of Planned Outages Affecting Interconnection of a Generating Unit
+Timelines for the Acceleration of Planned Outages

 If PJM determines that the acceleration should proceed, PJM will then request that the Transmission Owner moves ahead with the acceleration.
 All of the financial risks associated with the outage acceleration will be borne by those market participants who choose to participate in the specific outage acceleration; the Transmission Owner will not be responsible for any of these additional costs.
 If, despite the good faith efforts of the Transmission Owner, the acceleration estimated is exceeded, or the Transmission Owner is not able to successfully complete the outage on the accelerated schedule, the market participants will bear the full cost of the acceleration.